OCEANIC PARTICIPATION PROCESS

 MAIN MEETING OBJECTIVES

-This process had significant participation from representatives of 17 entities, who contributed with their knowledge about the sea and its resources in order to enrich the process and optimize solutions for the conservation and sustainable use of marine resources.
+The process involved representatives from 17 stakeholders, who contributed their knowledge to enrich the process and optimize solutions for the conservation and sustainable use of marine resources.

 1